jxcore/jxcore-cordova/README.md

 ### Installation

+If you are on Visual Studio 2015, see [this](https://github.com/jxcore/jxcore-cordova/issues/29#issuecomment-106006938) comment for easy installation.

 If you don't have **Cordova** installed, follow the steps from [this link](https://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html) to install Apache Cordova.

 Assuming your first Cordova JXcore application is located under `/hello` folder;